kuzyn/battleship/readme.md

 :boat: => :boom:

 ## Deploy
+Install dependencies:
 `npm install`

+Run in development mode:
+`gulp`

+And play a browser-sync proxied version on `localhost:4000`

+Alternatively you can:

 `npm run`
 or
 `npm run serve:debug`

-You can then play at localhost:3000
+And play at `localhost:3000`

-Alternatively, to run in development mode:
-`gulp`

-This will spawn a chromium-browser window and serve the app (proxied by browser-sync) at `localhost:4000`
-api/game

 ## API
 This is first and foremost a super-minimal API.
 Here are the default routes: